Amartheone/Media-Discovery-Platform/README.md

 ### Normal view
 ![The normal Screenshot](Normal.jpg)
 🙌 Acknowledgements
-	•	Movie covers used from IMDb
+	-	Movie covers used from IMDb
-	•	Social icons from Font Awesome
+	-	Social icons from Font Awesome
-	•	SVGs used from unDraw